 Why go out and buy an expensive bird feeder when you can make one yourself?
-This easy DIY bird feeder will teach you how, using orange peel.
+This easy orange bird feeder craft will teach you how, using orange peel.

-I love looking after the “wild life” in my neighborhood, especially during cold season when they need it the most.
-This fun and easy DIY bird feeder will keep birds happy and healthy during fall and winter days, providing a great, convenient source of food.
+I love looking after the “wild life” in my neighborhood, especially during cold season when these little buddies need it the most.
+This fun and easy orange bird feeder will keep birds happy and healthy during fall and winter days, providing a great, convenient source of food.

-I love recycling stuff we’d normally throw away like orange peel.
+I also love recycling stuff we’d normally throw away like orange peel.
 I make a lot of citrus vinegar cleaner and I even use some orange peel in my compost but since we eat tons of oranges, there’s still a considerable amount of orange peel we have to throw away.
-So I thought making a bird feeder would be a nice way to put those to a good use instead.
-This is ridiculously easy and it literally takes minutes to make.
-It’s also a great project to make with kids and a wonderful opportunity to teach them to love, appreciate and support nature.
+So I thought making a recycled bird feeder would be a nice way to put those to a good use instead.
+These cheap bird feeders are ridiculously easy and they literally take minutes to make.

 - Hole puncher